ghetzel/diecast/docs/src/README.md

 ### Page Object

 Diecast defines a global data structure in the `$.page` variable that can be used to provide site-wide values to templates.
-The `page` structure can be defined in multiple places, allowing for the flexible expression of hierarchical data when rendering templates.
-The `page` structure is inherited by child templates when rendering, and all values are deeply-merged together to form a single data structure for the template(s) to use.
+You can define the `page` structure in multiple places, which lets you explicitly provide data when serving templates that doesn't come from a data binding.
+The `page` structure is inherited by child templates, and all values are merged together to form a single data structure.
 For example, given the following files:

 ```yaml
 # diecast.yml